aurorascharff/aurorascharff.no/src/content/blog/implementing-feature-flagging-with-nextjs-app-router.md

   - Feature flagging
   - Providers
   - App Router
-description: In this blog post, I will show you how to implement a simple version of feature flagging with the Next.js App Router.
+description: Feature flagging is a technique that allows you to enable or disable features in your application without deploying new code.
+In this blog post, I will show you how to implement a simple version of feature flagging with the Next.js App Router.
 ---

 When working with the Next.js App Router in a real project, you might want to implement feature flagging.
 Feature flagging is a technique that allows you to enable or disable features in your application without deploying new code.
 This can be useful for testing new features, rolling out features gradually, or fixing bugs.